DecisionsDev/odm-docker-kubernetes/platform/roks/README.md

-# Deploying IBM Operational Decision Manager on Redhat Openshift Kubernetes Service on IBM Cloud aka ROKS
+# Deploying IBM Operational Decision Manager on a managed OpenShift cluster on IBM Cloud

-This project demonstrates how to deploy an IBM® Operational Decision Manager (ODM) clustered topology on Redhat OpenShift Kubernetes Service on IBM Cloud (ROKS), leveraging Kubernetes and Docker technologies.
+This project demonstrates how to deploy an IBM® Operational Decision Manager (ODM) clustered topology on a managed OpenShift Service on IBM Cloud, also known as ROKS, leveraging Kubernetes and Docker technologies.

-Redhat OpenShift is available on various cloud platforms.
+Red Hat OpenShift is available on various cloud platforms.
 More details about all [these availabilities](https://www.redhat.com/en/technologies/cloud-computing/openshift#cloud-services-editions).

 This tutorial focuses on deploying ODM on the [IBM Cloud platform](https://www.redhat.com/en/technologies/cloud-computing/openshift/ibm).